Rights of Man: Heredity

 Edmund Burke's counter-revolutionary Reflections on the French Revolution delineates the legitimacy of aristocratic government to the 1688 Parliamentary resolution declaring William and Mary of Orange—and their heirs—to be the true rulers of England.
 Paine puts forward two arguments against this view.
 Firstly, he argues that "Every age and generation must be as free to act for itself in all cases as the age and generations which preceded it."
 Secondly, Paine counters that the institution of monarchy should not be historically traced from 1688, but from 1066, when William of Normandy forcibly imposed his Norman rule upon Englishmen.

 Thomas Paine's intellectual influence is perceptible in the two great political revolutions of the eighteenth century.
 He dedicated Rights of Man to George Washington and to the Marquis de Lafayette, acknowledging the importance of the American and the French revolutions.

-Thus, the Declaration of the Rights of Man and of the Citizen (Déclaration des droits de l'Homme et du citoyen) can be encapsulated so: (1) Men are born, and always continue, free and equal in respect of their rights.
-Civil distinctions, therefore, can be founded only on public utility; (2) The end of all political associations is the preservation of the natural and imprescriptible rights of man; and these rights are liberty, property, security, and resistance of oppression; and (3) The nation is essentially the source of all sovereignty; neither can any individual, nor any body of men, be entitled to any authority, which is not expressly derived from it.
+Thus, the Declaration of the Rights of Man and of the Citizen (Déclaration des droits de l'Homme et du citoyen) can be encapsulated as follows: (1) Men are born, and always continue, free and equal in respect of their rights.
+Civil distinctions, therefore, can be founded only on public utility.
+(2) The end of all political associations is the preservation of the natural and imprescriptible rights of man; and these rights are liberty, property, security, and resistance of oppression.
+(3) The nation is essentially the source of all sovereignty; neither can any individual, nor any body of men, be entitled to any authority, which is not expressly derived from it.

-These capsulations are akin to the self-evident truths concept that the U.S. Declaration of Independence expresses.
+These capsulations are akin to the concept of self-evident truths laid out in the U.S. Declaration of Independence.